 - *Pearled barley*, wheat berries, quinoa, and *bulgur wheat* all make great additions to soups and stews, or can be cooked, seasoned, and served as a side dish or salad on their own.
 (Check out this Lentil, Barley, and Olive salad, this Quinoa Salad with Corn, Tomatoes, Avocado, and Lime , and of course classic Tabbouleh.

 - Polenta can be served soft and creamy as a base for a stew, or made into cakes and fried or grilled as a centerpiece for a dinner plate, salad, or sandwich.

 - Risotto is excellent for vegans—it makes its own creamy sauce, a texture that is lacking in many vegan recipes.
 (Check out this Leek and Mushroom Polenta, which would be equally good with some awesome extra-virgin olive oil taking the place of butter).

 - *Pasta* is great, but be wary of falling into the pasta trap that many first-time vegans (including myself!) fall victim to.
-The smartest move it to reverse the ratios, using a little bit of pasta to add texture to a largely sauce-and-vegetable based dish.
-This Spicy Peanut Noodle Salad or Pasta with Braised Broccoli and Tomato Sauce are a good place to start.
+The smartest move is to reverse the ratios, using a little bit of pasta to add texture to a largely sauce-and-vegetable based dish.
+This Spicy Peanut Noodle Salad or Pasta with Braised Broccoli and Tomato Sauce are good places to start.